Are you new to the program? Here are some Q&A's to get you started.

 - About IES: The Institute of Education Sciences is the research arm of the U.S. Department of Education.
 To learn more about IES, click here.

-- Please Note: During the period of time when the solicitations are open, Edward Metz is not permitted to address questions about proposals.
-Edward Metz will be available to provide feedback on FY 2015 proposal ideas beginning in June, 2014.
+- Please Note: The IES SBIR program contact, Edward Metz (Edward.Metz@ed.gov), will be available to answer questions and provide feedback on FY 2015 proposal ideas beginning in July, 2014.